204G1A0208/Employee_Management_System_Anusha/README.md

 departments - project: A department can manage multiple projects. performance_review - employees: Employees can receive multiple performance reviews. salaries - employees: Employees can have multiple salary records over time.
-These tables collectively provide a robust structure for managing various aspects of employee data, departmental organization, project management, performance evaluations, and salary records within the Employee Management System.